About

 Free Technology for Teachers is read by an audience of more than 500,000 educators worldwide.

-Currently, I am a high school computer science teacher in Maine.
-Previously, I spent eight years as a consultant helping teachers all over the world develop interesting ways to use technology in their classrooms.
+Currently, I am a law student at The Law College of Vermont.
+Prior to August 2023, I spent eight years as a consultant helping teachers all over the world develop interesting ways to use technology in their classrooms.
 And prior to that I taught high school social studies for nearly a decade.
+I also became a Google Certified Teacher in 2009.

 Browse The Archives